mgwalker/mgwalker.github.io/src/readme.md

 - drawing
 - pottery

+## Time at 18F

+From January 2016 through April 2025, I worked at [18F](https://18f.org), which was a federal digital services agency.
+Our office was abolished by DOGE in a politically-motivated takedown.
+We were an incredibly competent organization and we did some really valuable work for the American people.
+My heart and soul are in public service, and I thrived at 18F in a way I never expected that I could.
+I am extremely proud of the work I did there.

-### Projects I've worked on
+### Projects I worked on

 _(most recent first)_

 - ### National Weather Service public API

-  This one is brand new.
-We're still discovering what we're gonna do!
+  As part of our work on weather.gov (see below), we began digging into issues of data quality and availability.
+We suggested to the National Weather Service (NWS) that it would be a good idea to spin up a separate project to better understand the various data streams being generated and dissiminated across all of NWS.
+We began with a deep dive into the NWS public API, including its backing data sources, and how data flowed from orgination and ultimately landed in the API.
+This led us to conclude that the NWS's existing data facilities were very robust, and we recommended that NWS focus its attention on strengthening those foundations rather than building anything new.
+We identified that the existing system, called NGITWS, was well-designed and should serve their needs well, given the resources it needed.

+  That settled, we then moved into a phase of building new API endpoints to better serve the needs of weather.gov, and kicked off the very early phases of user research to understand broader improvements to make the API more accessible and useful to the general public and members of the weather enterprise, including global government entities and commercial providers.

+  Unfortunately, my work on the project came to an abrupt end when DOGE decided to eliminate 18F in the middle of the night on a weekend, because they are cowards.

 - ### National Weather Service weather.gov

   We worked with the National Weather Service to entirely rebuild weather.gov (not yet launched).
 The site is built on Drupal for its content management needs, templated through Twig, and pulls data from the NWS public API through a Node.js app we call the "interop layer" that puts all the data into the format our Twig templates expect.
 This is one of the best projects I've worked on at 18F, and it's still ongoing!

 - ### 18F Delivery Assurance

   Recurring.
-As of February 2023, this is where 18F staff go when they're between projects.
-It's a team that works on various 18F products that are otherwise difficult to maintain due to our funding structure.
+As of February 2023, this was where 18F staff go when they're between projects.
+It was a team that worked on various 18F products that are otherwise difficult to maintain due to our funding structure.

 - ### Team Talent support for TTSJobs site

-  The TTSJobs site is how our Talent Team advertises job openings to the world.
+  The TTSJobs site was how our Talent Team advertised job openings to the world.
-  It's been difficult for the Talent Team members to add new jobs because the pages are littered with conditional logic, in the Liquid template language, embedded in Markdown, relying heavily on frontmatter.
+  It was difficult for the Talent Team members to add new jobs because the pages were littered with conditional logic, in the Liquid template language, embedded in Markdown, relying heavily on frontmatter.
 The gist of my work was to make it easier for Talent to create and update job postings.
 This included a major overhaul to the base template they start with, moving logic into